mhucka/readmine/README.md

 4. Commit the new text to your version control system
 5. Update your README file as your software evolves

-The rest of this section explains the principles behind this README file.
-If this repository were for actual _software_, this [Usage](#usage) section would explain more about how to run the software, what kind of output or behavior to expect, and so on.

-### Basic operation

-The first paragraph in the README file (under the title at the very top) should summarize the software in a concise fashion, preferably using no more than one or two sentences.
+The first paragraph in the README file (under the title at the very top) should summarize your software in a concise fashion, preferably using no more than one or two sentences.

 <p align="center"><img width="80%" src=".graphics/screenshot-top-paragraph.png"></p>